Orienting undirected phylogenetic networks: Orienting an undirected phylogenetic network given the root and the desired in-degrees

-\leoo{Suppose} that~$N$ is an undirected binary network, with a designated edge~$e_\rho$ in which we want to insert the root, and~$R$ a subset of the vertices that we want to be reticulations.
-Does there exist a directed network~$N^r$ with its set of reticulations equal to~$R$ and its underlying undirected network being~$N$ with its root subdividing~$e_\rho$? \leoo{In this section, we characterize precisely when this is the case, present a polynomial-time algorithm that finds~$N^r$ if it exists and prove that~$N^r$ is then always unique.}
+\leoo{Suppose} that~$N$ is an undirected binary phylogenetic network, with a designated edge~$e_\rho$, and~$R$ is a subset of the vertices of $N$.
+Does there exist an orientation $N^r$ of $N$ whose set of reticulations is $R$ and whose root subdivides $e_{\rho}$?
+In this section, we characterize precisely when there exists such an orientation.
+Furthermore, we prove that if an orientation exists, then it is unique, and \may{we} present a \remiee{linear}-time algorithm that finds~$N^r$.

-\leoo{We start by discussing general (not necessarily binary) networks, which then allows us to treat binary networks as a special case.
-In general directed networks, vertices may have both their indegree and outdegree greater than~1.
-For this case, knowing the locations of the root and the reticulations may not guarantee a unique orientation of the network~(see Figure~\ref{fig:nonbinary}).
-Therefore, in addition to knowing which vertices are reticulations, we also need to know their desired indegrees.
-See Section~\ref{sec:discussion} for a discussion on nonbinary networks in which reticulations are required to have outdegree~1.}
+\leoo{We start by discussing nonbinary phylogenetic networks, which then allows us to treat binary phylogenetic networks as a special case.
+In directed nonbinary phylogenetic networks, vertices may have both their in-degree and out-degree greater than~$1$, in which case knowing the locations of the root and the reticulations may not guarantee a unique orientation of the network~(see Figure~\ref{fig:nonbinary}).
+Therefore, in addition to knowing which vertices are reticulations, we also need to know their desired in-degrees.
+See Section~\ref{sec:discussion} for a discussion on nonbinary networks in which reticulations are required to have out-degree~1.}